dgyurics/idea/README.md

 #### Docker environment variables
 A `.env` file is required by `docker-compose.yml` in order to properly setup environment variables.
 See `application.properties` to identify what variables the application requires.

+#### Pitfall
+There may be instances where there is not enough entropy in a system to quickly generate a psuedorandom number.
+This can cause issues.
+To resolve this, install `haveged`.
+For additional details visit [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged) from Digital Ocean.